avistein/musicfever/README.md

-Musicfever is a music downloaded web application which uses YouTube API to get the vast list of songs.
+Musicfever is a music downloader web application which uses YouTube API to get the vast list of songs.